gabrielmahia/UshuhudAI/README.md

-# Mastering-Python-for-Networking-and-Security-Second-Edition
+# ushuhudAI
-Mastering Python for Networking and Security, Second Edition, published by Packt
+Learning Python for Networking and Security